Burning Man: Temporary airport

 A section of the Playa is used for a temporary airport, which is set up before each event and completely erased afterward.
 It serves both general aviation and charter flights.
 Pilots began camping there about 1995.
 Once compelled to add structure, in 1999, it was established in a form acceptable to the BLM through the efforts of Tiger Tiger (Lissa Shoun) and LLC board member Mr. Klean (Will Roger).
 In 2009, it was recognized by the FAA as a private airport and designated 88NV.
 It is found on the Klamath Falls Sectional, using a CTAF of 122.9 MHz.

 Black Rock UNICOM and the airport are operational on that frequency from 6:00 am to 7:30 pm PDT each day during the event.
 The runway is simply a compacted strip of playa, and is not lighted.
 Because of the unique air traffic and safety issues associated with the airport, pilots are strongly encouraged to familiarize themselves with published information and procedures provided by, for example, AOPA.
 Because of the changes in the surface of the playa each year, information about the airport is subject to change.

 Shuttles

-There are prepaid shuttles, originating in Reno and San Francisco, that move participants to and from the event.
+There are prepaid shuttles originating in Reno and San Francisco that move participants to and from the event.
 During the event there was also a paid shuttle between the event and the nearby towns of Gerlach and Empire, but this has been discontinued.
 Exiting and reentering the event requires an additional fee, and is highly discouraged.

 Other

-Participants also share rides and hitchhike, although walking or bicycling into the event is not allowed.
+Participants share rides and hitchhike, although walking or bicycling into the event is not allowed.